BrenoFariasdaSilva/BrenoFariasdaSilva/README.md

 <div align="center">

 ## I'm a student of Computer Science at the [Federal University of Technology – Paraná](https://pt.wikipedia.org/wiki/Universidade_Tecnol%C3%B3gica_Federal_do_Paran%C3%A1).
 Currently i'm learning JavaScript and Ruby languages by my own, i'm already used to C/C++, Python and Java.
 My Hobbies are related to Coding, Games, Music, Math and Problem-Solving.
 🔭 I just launched my first website: [AboutMe](https://brenofarias2.wixsite.com/aboutme)!
 🌱 I'm currently learning basically everything that shows up.
 👯 I’m a intern full-stack developer at [Dataway Tecnologia da Informação](https://www.linkedin.com/company/datawayti/mycompany/).
-🥅 2023 Goals: Learn at least 2 languages, like Java and JavaScript, and get used to learn with books in english.
+🥅 2023 Goals: Learn at least 2 languages, like Java and JavaScript, and get used to learn with books in English.

+## Social Networks:

 <div>
 <p align="center">